 Starting with the 2009-10 academic year, the department decided to also allow course sequences in some other departments to satisfy our statistics requirement.
 The course sequences listed below have been determined to meet the requirement.
 Many of the course sequences in other departments take 3 semesters to cover the material covered in 2 semesters in Psychology 406 and 407.
 It is a division-level decision which of these external course sequences will satisfy the statistics requirement for their students, and also whether all 3 semesters are required for the three-semester sequences.
 Therefore, be sure to discuss with your academic advisor and/or your Division Coordinator which of these course sequences would be best for you.
 In any event, you must get a grade of at least B- in all courses used to satisfy the department statistics requirement.

 Department of Educational Psychology

-Educational Psychology 580: Statistical Inference in Education Educational Psychology 581: Applied Regression Analysis Educational Psychology 582: Advanced Statistical Methods with the prerequisite of Educational Psychology 480: Educational Statistics or equivalent with the prerequisite of Sociology 280: Introduction to Social Statistics or equivalent
+Educational Psychology 580: Statistical Inference in Education Educational Psychology 581: Applied Regression Analysis with the prerequisite of Educational Psychology 480: Educational Statistics or equivalent